For political parties and slates

 What is a local political party?

-A “local political party” is defined in the Local Authorities Election Act as an organization one of whose fundamental purpose is to participate in public affairs by endorsing one or more candidates in a local jurisdiction and supporting their election.
+A “local political party” is defined in the Local Authorities Election Act as an organization one of whose fundamental purposes is to participate in public affairs by endorsing one or more candidates in a local jurisdiction and supporting their election.

 No local political party and no person acting on behalf of a local political party shall accept financial contributions or incur campaign expenses unless the local political party is registered with Elections Calgary.